Land Clearing & Brush Removal in Diamond Springs, CA

 - Rapid grass and brush growth: Vegetation explodes after winter moisture, growing several inches per week.
 This is the optimal time for land clearing before vegetation dries and becomes fire fuel.

 - Critical fire preparation: Last opportunity to complete defensible space before summer.
-We're at maximum capacity in April-May as property owners prepare for fire season ahead.
+Brushtech is at maximum capacity in April-May as property owners prepare for fire season ahead.

-- Oak trimming window: Best time to trim oak trees before summer stress.
-We create fire safety clearance around historic properties while maintaining tree health and character.
+- Hazardous tree removal window: Best time to remove dead or hazardous oaks before summer stress.
+Fire safety clearance is created around historic properties while protecting the healthy trees that define their character.

 - Ideal construction weather: Perfect for road building, grading, and excavation.
 Ground moisture aids compaction while conditions remain workable.